chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 #Obtain data
 wget https://cellxgene-example-data.czi.technology/pbmc3k.h5ad ./pbmc3k.h5ad

-Apply the schema according to a config file and produce a surated object cellxgene schema apply --source-h5ad pbmc3k_updated.h5ad --remix-config config.yaml --output-filename pbmc3k_curated.h5ad
+Apply the schema according to a config file and produce a curated object cellxgene schema apply --source-h5ad pbmc3k_updated.h5ad --remix-config config.yaml --output-filename pbmc3k_curated.h5ad

 #Validate that the curation processs has succeeded
 cellxgene schema validate pbmc3k_curated.h5ad
 ```

-This is a bit of oversimplification as data often needs to be restructured to be compatible to cellxgene (although this dataset is in the correct structure) and specifying the config file ([example](config.yaml)) requires that you perform ontology linking prior to schema application.Through the duration of this tutorial, you can refer to the 10X PBMC 3K dataset to model the structure of a dataset before and after curation, as well as show you examples of how to apply the schema and what tools you can use to help you.
+This is a bit of oversimplification as data often needs to be restructured to be compatible with cellxgene (although this dataset is in the correct structure) and specifying the config file ([example](config.yaml)) requires that you perform ontology linking prior to schema application.Through the duration of this tutorial, you can refer to the 10X PBMC 3K dataset to model the structure of a dataset before and after curation, as well as show you examples of how to apply the schema and what tools you can use to help you.

-In this `Anndata` object you should the required data in the required structure which we will discuss in the next section.

 ## Required data and `AnnData` structure